What is 3D Tomosynthesis ?

 Does Insurance pay for tomosynthesis?

-Currently, tomosynthesis is not covered by insurance.
+Currently, tomosynthesis is not covered by all insurances.
 For patients requesting tomosynthesis, the standard 2D portion of the exam is covered by insurance.
-Tomosynthesis will be offered as an additional service for a fee of $50.00.
-Tomosynthesis is presently available at our Voorhees Women’s Center.
+If your insurer does not cover the Tomosynthesis portion of the exam, you will be responsible for paying for that additional service.
+Tomosynthesis is presently available at our Voorhees Women’s Center, Cross Keys Women’s Center, West Deptford Women’s Center, and Greentree Women’s Center.